JiiXaa/retro-buster/README.md

 - [x] Show 'flash' messages to provide feedback about the status of the user's actions, or to guide the user through the app.

 - [x] Create VHS db model, and display all available video cassettes in the template.
 Route '/videocassettes'
 - [x] Add view for adding a videocassette (VHS).
-Route 'videocassettes/add_vhs'
+Route 'movies/vhs_add_tape'
   - [x] Add form which adds a videocassette (VHS) on submit
 - [x] Add view for removing a videocassette (VHS) (delete button located next to the title)
   - [x] When user clicks the delete button, show confirmation page including a form.
-When form is submitted the corresponding videocassette (VHS) entry is removed from database.
+When form is submitted the corresponding videocassette (VHS) entry is marked as removed (is_removed flag).
+  - [x] When videocassette (VHS) is 'deleted' by the user, all rental history associated with that tape copy is moved to archived rentals page.
 - [x] Add view for editing a VHS (edit button located next to the title)
 - [x] Add sort movies functionality by: date, title, director, genre and rating.